 Nancy is gallantly assisted – ie mansplained into landing by Murdock – and patronised – by Joe Patroni(sing) snr – George Kennedy.
 In his defence Heston has a head start if you see this film as a sequel to his film Skyjacked (1972).
 This is another 70s film where he was a pilot with a shed load of other problems.
 But then he got to smoke a pip to help relieve his stress.
 Black meanwhile wins the Best Scared Looking Actress Award (again) and only resorts to using the automatic pilot to catch her breath.
 In between, she comforts passengers and supports hysterical co-workers, including Sharon (Sharon Gless).

 Meanwhile, Blair is looking quite perky for a sick kid.
-She is sung for what appears for most of the flight (and film) by the Singing nun (Helen Reddy).
-Even when Blair feigns sleep, as you probably would in this situation… and after hearing those awful lyrics – if you could get away with it.
+She is sung to – for what appears for most of the flight (and film) – by the Singing nun (Helen Reddy).
+Even when Blair feigns sleep, as you probably would in this situation… and after hearing those awful lyrics – if you could get away with it, the nun warbles on.

-Jerry Stiller also sleeps for most of the flight – possibly to avoid said nun and the rest of movie – and Myrna Loy’s Mrs Devany drinks a whisky (or three) with a beer chaser.
+Jerry Stiller also sleeps for most of the flight – possibly to avoid said nun and the rest of the movie – and Myrna Loy’s Mrs Devany drinks a whisky (or three) with a beer chaser.
 As you do (when you are making the most of free booze in-flight).
 She justifies this as a “and why not” occasion.
 As you do, if there’s a free drink.

 This all good fun, especially when it looks like the characters flying towards their inevitable doom.
-And these also including Martha Scott, who… with Darlin Husband getting more brownie points… appeared in Dallas (1978-91) as Sue Ellen’s mother.
+And the other cast members also including Martha Scott, who… with Darlin Husband getting more brownie points for choosing this film… appeared in Dallas (1978-91) as Sue Ellen’s mother.

 Karen Black carries out the men’s simplified instructions, that even I could follow with no training.
 But as I can’t tell my left from right, it’s